 Lastly, once you decide how much to defer, you must select a distribution schedule.

 Again, this decision comes down to the tradeoff between deferring taxes and the account being an unfunded liability of Intel.
 The earlier you elect to take a distribution, the lower tax-deferral benefit you receive.
 But a longer distribution schedule means a greater time period the liability remains with Intel.

 Typically, we suggest deferring for ten years as this is the biggest tax benefit—if we’re not comfortable with the risk out to ten years, it’s questionable if we should defer at all.

 The caveat there is if there are some specific individual circumstances where you know your tax rate will be lower in the future, it may make sense to defer out to a specific year.

 Also to note, SERPLUS balances are paid to your beneficiaries at your death.

-- Your risk level in the Intel plan
+- Determine how much risk you have in the Intel plan

 - Calculate how much to defer this year, the tax benefit, and funding source